 nerves in thoracic outlet

-A complex set of nerves and vessels pass through a hole or ‘outlet.’
-The boundaries of the hole are the first rib of the chest wall, the collarbone, and the muscles of the neck (called scalene muscles).
-Pressure on these structures can cause symptoms ranging from a pinched nerve (leading to pins and needles, numbness, and weakness of pain) to pinched vessels (causing swelling, discolouration, and change in temperature).
+A complex set of nerves and vessels passes through a hole or ‘outlet.’
+The boundaries of the hole are the first rib of the chest wall, the collarbone, and the muscles of the neck (called the scalene muscles).
+Pressure on these structures can cause symptoms ranging from a pinched nerve (leading to numbness, pins and needles, and weakness) to pinched vessels (causing swelling, discolouration, and changes in temperature).

 Causes

 Causes of pressure in the outlet can be traumatic or overuse.
-Examples of trauma include a break in the collarbone leading to pressure from a bone sticking into the outlet.
-Overuse conditions include repetitive overhead movements or sports.
+Examples of trauma include a break in the collarbone, leading to pressure from a bone sticking into the outlet.
+Overuse conditions include repetitive overhead movements or participation in certain sports.
 Sometimes, people with an extra rib, called a cervical rib, can narrow the outlet.

 How to diagnose thoracic outlet syndrome